ByteRookie/AGS_Service/README.md

 The integration can be configured entirely from Home Assistant's **Devices & Services** UI.
 Every form includes a short summary of your rooms and a progress indicator (for example "Step 3/5").
 1. **Select rooms** – pick one or more areas using the built‑in area selector.
 2. **Add devices** – use a table to create a row for each media player.
 Choose the room from a dropdown and device type (`tv` or `speaker`).
 Priority is selected from a drop‑down list; picking a value used by another device shifts the rest down so no numbers are duplicated.
 New devices are automatically assigned the last rank.
-3. **Manage sources** – a table style form lets you add or remove as many playback sources as you like, each with a name, value, content type and optional default flag.
+3. **Manage sources** – a table style form lets you add or remove as many playback sources as you like.
+When adding a source you can browse media from the highest priority speaker using Home Assistant's media selector.
+The chosen item's `media_content_id` is saved as the source value and its `media_content_type` is stored automatically.
+You can also mark any source as the default.
 4. **Set global options** – configure items like `primary_delay`, `homekit_player` and sensor creation.
 5. **Review the summary** – confirm the listed rooms, devices, sources and options.
 The final screen shows every setting including delays and flags.
 From here you can jump back to add more rooms, devices or edit the options before saving.
 Manual YAML configuration continues to work for advanced setups using the structure below.